anheikkil/ansible-project-home-provisioning/README.md

-# Home Provisioning
+# Home Provisioning Playbooks and Roles

-This repository contains Ansible Playbooks for provisioning, configuring and managing my computers and home environments.
+This repository contains Ansible Playbooks and Roles for provisioning, configuring and managing my computers and home environments.
 These playbooks were tested on Debian 12.

 These are the computers this repository currently manages: